Lurking987/jellyfin-plugins/StashMovies/README.md

 ## How It Works

-Stash organises related scenes into **Groups**.
+Stash organizes related scenes into **Groups**.
 This plugin treats each Group as a single Movie in Jellyfin:

 1. Queries your Stash instance for all Groups and their associated scenes via the GraphQL API.
 2. Creates a dedicated folder for each Group inside your configured library path.